patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

 ## Github Actions

-With the Netlify CMS backend blogposts are much easier to write and edit.
+With the Netlify CMS backend, blogposts are much easier to write and edit.
 The metadata is also automatically handled.
 For non-technical users it also removes the need for understanding git and Github!
 The final touch is to add a [Github Action](https://github.com/features/actions) to hit the synchronisation endpoint whenever new content is pushed to the repository.
 This is found [here](https://github.com/patricoferris/mirage-site/tree/master/.github/workflows).